Chapter 2 // Overinterpreting Texts - Umberto Eco

 14. And finally, pure idiolectal association, any monster for anything to be remembered.

-sometimes the two things are similar for their behavior sometimes for their shape, sometimes for the fact that in a certain context they appeared together.
+As can be seen, sometimes the two things are similar for their behavior sometimes for their shape, sometimes for the fact that in a certain context they appeared together.
 As long as some kind of relationship can be established, the criterion does not matter.
 Once the mechanism of analogy has been set in motion there is no guarantee that it will stop.
 The image, the concept, the truth that is discovered beneath the veil of similarity, will in its turn be seen as a sign of another analogical deferral.
 Every time one thinks to have discovered a similarity, it will point to another similarity, in an endless progress.
 In a universe dominated by the logic of similarity (and cosmic sympathy) the interpreter has the right and the duty to suspect that what one believed to be the meaning of a sign is in fact the sign for a further meaning.

-underlying principle of Hermetic semiosis.
+This makes clear another underlying principle of Hermetic semiosis.
 If two things are similar, the one can become the sign for the other and vice versa.
 Such a passage from similarity to semiosis is not automatic.
 This pen is similar to that one, but this does not lead us to conclude that I can use the former in order to designate the latter (except in particular cases of signification by ostension, in which, let's say, I show you this pen in order to ask you to give me the other one or some object performing the same function; but semiosis by ostension requires a previous agreement).
 The word dog is not similar to a dog.
 The portrait of Queen Elizabeth on a British stamp is similar (under a certain description) to a given human person who is the queen of the United Kingdom, and through the reference to her it can become the emblem for the UK.
 The word pig is neither similar to a swine nor to Noriega or Ceauscescu; nevertheless, on the grounds of a culturally established analogy between the physical habits of swine and the moral habits of dictators, I can use the word pig to designate one of the above-mentioned gentlemen.
 A semiotic analysis of such a complex notion as similarity (see my analysis in A Theory of Semiotics) can help us to isolate the basic flaws of the Hermetic semiosis and through it the basic flaws of many procedures of overinterpretation.

-indisputable that human beings think (also) in terms of identity and similarity.
+It is indisputable that human beings think (also) in terms of identity and similarity.
 In everyday life, however, it is a fact that we generally know how to distinguish between relevant, significant similarities on the one hand and fortuitous, illusory similarities on the other.
 We may see someone in the distance whose features remind us of person A, whom we know, mistake him for A, and then realize that in fact it is B, a stranger: after which, usually, we abandon our hypothesis as to the person's identity and give no further credence to the similarity, which we record as fortuitous.
 We do this because each of us has introjected into him or her an indisputable fact, namely, that from a certain point of view everything bears relationships of analogy, contiguity and similarity to everything else.
 One may push this to its limits and state that there is a relationship between the adverb 'while' and the noun 'crocodile' because - at least - they both appeared in the sentence that I have just uttered.
 But the difference between the sane interpretation and paranoiac interpretation lies in recognizing that this relationship is minimal, and not, on the contrary, deducing from this minimal relationship the maximum possible.
 The paranoiac is not the person who notices that 'while' and 'crocodile' curiously appear in the same context: the paranoiac is the person who begins to wonder about the mysterious motives that induced me to bring these two particular words together.
 The paranoiac sees beneath my example a secret, to which I allude.

 In order to read both the world and all texts suspiciously one must have elaborated some kind of obsessive method.
 Suspicion, in itself, is not pathological: both the detective and the scientist suspect on principle that some elements, evident but not apparently important, may be evidence of something else that is not evident - and on this basis they elaborate a new hypothesis to be tested.
 But the evidence is considered as a sign of something else only on three conditions: that it cannot be explained more economically; that it points to a single cause (or a limited class of possible causes) and not to an indeterminate number of dissimilar causes; and that it fits in with the other evidence.
 If at the scene of a crime I find a copy of the most widely circulated paper, I must first of all ask (the criterion of economy) whether it might not have belonged to the victim; if it did not, the clue would point to a million potential suspects.
 If, on the other hand, at the scene of the crime I find a jewel of rare form, deemed the unique example of its kind, generally known to belong to a certain individual, the clue becomes interesting; and if I then find that this individual is unable to show me his own jewel, then the two clues fit in with each other.
 Note, however, that at this point my conjecture is not yet proved.
 It merely seems reasonable, and it is reasonable because it allows me to establish some of the conditions in which it could be falsified: if, for example, the suspect were able to provide incontrovertible proof that he had given the jewel to the victim a long time before, then the presence of the jewel on the scene of the crime would no longer be an important clue.

-overestimation of the importance of clues is often born of a propensity to consider the most immediately apparent elements as significant, whereas the very fact that they are apparent should allow us to recognize that they are explicable in much more economical terms.
+The overestimation of the importance of clues is often born of a propensity to consider the most immediately apparent elements as significant, whereas the very fact that they are apparent should allow us to recognize that they are explicable in much more economical terms.
 One example of the ascription of pertinent to the wrong element provided by the theorists of scientific induction is the following: if a doctor notices that all his patients suffering from cirrhosis of the liver regularly drink either whisky and soda, cognac and soda, or gin and soda, and concludes from this that soda causes cirrhosis of the liver, he is wrong.
 He is wrong because he does not notice that there is another element common to the three cases, namely alcohol, and he is wrong because he ignores all the cases of teetotal patients who drink only soda and do not have cirrhosis of the liver.
 Now, the example seems ridiculous precisely because the doctor fixes upon what could be explained in other ways and not upon what he should have wondered about; and he does so because it is easier to notice the presence of water, which is evident, than the presence of alcohol.

-overestimating the importance of coincidences which are explainable in other ways.
+Hermetic semiosis goes too far precisely in the practices of suspicious interpretation, according to principles of facility which appear in all the texts of this tradition.
+First of all, an excess of wonder leads to overestimating the importance of coincidences which are explainable in other ways.
 The Hermeticism of the Renaissance was looking for 'signatures', that is, visible clues revealing occult relationships.
 The tradition had discovered, for example, that the plant called orchis had two spheroidal bulbs, and they had seen in this a remarkable morphological analogy with the testicles.
 On the basis of this resemblance they proceeded to the homologation of different relationships: from the morphological analogy they passed to the functional analogy.
 The orchis could not but have magical properties with regard to the reproductive apparatus (hence it was also known as satyrion).

 In actual fact, as Bacon later explained ('Parasceve ad historiam naturalem et experimentalem', in the Appendix to Novum Organum, 1620), the orchis has two bulbs because a new bulb is formed every year and grows beside the old one; and while the former grows, ,the latter withers.
 Thus the bulbs may demonstrate a formal analogy with the testicles, but they have a different function with respect to the fertilization process.
 And, as the magic relationship must be of a functional type, the analogy does not hold.
 The morphological phenomenon cannot be evidence of a relationship of cause and effect because it does not fit in with other data concerning causal relationships.
-Hermetic thought made use of a
+Hermetic thought made use of a principle of false transitivity, by which it is assumed that if A bears a relationship x to B, and B bears a relationship y to C, then A must bear a relationship y to C. If the bulbs bear a relationship of morphological resemblance to the testicles and the testicles bear a causal relationship to the production of semen, it does not follow that the bulbs are causally connected to sexual activity.

-post hoc, ergo ante hoc: a consequence is assumed and interpreted as the cause of its own cause.
+But the belief in the magic power of the orchis was sustained by another Hermetic principle, namely the short circuit of the post hoc, ergo ante hoc: a consequence is assumed and interpreted as the cause of its own cause.
 That the orchis must bear a relationship to the testicles was proved by the fact that the former bore the name of the latter ('orchis' = 'testicle').
 Of course, the etymology was the result of a false clue.
 Nevertheless, Hermetic thought saw in the etymology the evidence that proved the occult sympathy.

 The Renaissance Hermetists believed that the Corpus Hermeticum had been written by a mythical Trismegistos who lived in Egypt before Moses.
 Isaac Casaubon proved at the beginning of the seventeenth century not only that a text which bears traces of Christian thought had to be written after Christ but also that the text of the Corpus did not bear any trace of Egyptian idioms.
-The whole of the occult tradition after Casaubon disregarded the second remark and used the first one in terms of
+The whole of the occult tradition after Casaubon disregarded the second remark and used the first one in terms of post hoc, ergo ante hoc: if the Corpus contains ideas that were afterwards supported by the Christian thought, this meant that it was written before Christ and influenced Christianity.

 I shall show in a while that we can find similar procedures in contemporary practices of textual interpretation.
 Our problem is, however, the following: we know that the analogy between satyric and testicles was a wrong one because empirical tests have demonstrated that that plant cannot act upon our body.
 We can reasonably believe that the Corpus Hermeticum was not so archaic because we do not have any philological proof of the existence of its manuscripts before the end of the first millennium AD.
 But by what criterion do we decide that a given textual interpretation is an instance of overinterpretation?
 One can object that in order to define a bad interpretation one needs the criteria for defining a good interpretation.

-if there are no rules that help to ascertain which interpretations are the 'best' ones, there is at least a rule for ascertaining which ones are 'bad'.
+I think, on the contrary, that we can accept a sort of Popperian principle according to which if there are no rules that help to ascertain which interpretations are the 'best' ones, there is at least a rule for ascertaining which ones are 'bad'.
 We cannot say if the Keplerian hypothesis are definitely the best ones but we can say that the Ptolemaic explanation of the solar system was wrong because the notions of epicycle and deferent violated certain criteria of economy or simplicity, and could not coexist with other hypotheses that proved to be reliable in order to explain phenomena that Ptolemy did not explain.
 Let me for the moment assume my criterion of textual economy without a previous definition of it.

-blatant case of overinterpretation a propos secular sacred texts.
+Let me examine a blatant case of overinterpretation a propos secular sacred texts.
 Forgive me the oxymoron.
 As soon as a text becomes 'sacred' for a certain culture, it becomes subject ot the process of suspicious reading and therefore to what is undoubtedly an excess of interpretation.
 It had happened, with classical allegory, in the case of the Homeric texts, and it could not but have happened in the patristic and scholastic periods with the Scriptures, as in Jewish cutter with the interpretation of the Torah.
 But in the case of texts which are sacred, properly speaking, one cannot allow oneself too much licence, as there is usually a religious authority and tradition that claims to hold the key to its interpretation.
 Medieval culture, for example, did everything it could to encourage an interpretation that was infinite in terms of time but nevertheless limited in its options.
 If anything characterized the theory of the fourfold sense of Scripture it was that the senses of Scripture (and, for Dante, of secular poetry as well) were four in number; but senses had to be determined according to precise rules, and these sense, though hidden beneath the literal surface of the words, were not secret at all but, on the contrary - for those who know how to read the text correctly - had to be clear.
 And if they were not clear at first sight, it was the task of the exegetic tradition (in the case of the Bible) or the poet (for his work) to provide the key.
 This is what Dante does in the Convivio and in other wrings such as the Epistula XIII.

 This attitude toward sacred texts (in the literal sense of the term) has also been transmitted, in secularized form, to texts which have become metaphorically sacred in the course of their reception.
 It happened in the medieval world to Virgil; it happened in France to Rabelais; it happened to Shakespeare (under the banner of the 'Bacon-Shakespeare controversy' a legion of secret-hunters have sacked the texts of the Bard word by word, letter by letter, to find anagrams, acrostics, and other secret messages through which Francis Bacon might have made it clear that he was the true author of the 1623 Folio); and it is happening, maybe too much, to Joyce.
 Such being the case, Dante could hardly have been left out.

-Thus we see that - starting from the second half of the nineteenth century up to now - from the early works of the Anglo-Italian author Gabriele Rossetti (father of the better-known pre-Raphaelite painter Dante Gabriel), of the French Eugene Aroux, or of the great Italian poet Giovanni Pascoli, up to Rene Guenon, many critics have
+Thus we see that - starting from the second half of the nineteenth century up to now - from the early works of the Anglo-Italian author Gabriele Rossetti (father of the better-known pre-Raphaelite painter Dante Gabriel), of the French Eugene Aroux, or of the great Italian poet Giovanni Pascoli, up to Rene Guenon, many critics have obsessively read and re-read Dante's immense opus in order to find in it a hidden message.

 Notice that Dante was the first to say that his poetry conveyed a non-literal sense, to be detected 'sotto il velame delli versi strani', beyond and beneath the literal sense.
 But not only did Dante explicitly assert this; he also furnished the keys for finding out non-literal senses.
 Nevertheless, these interpreters, whom we shall call Followers of the Veil (Adepti del Velame), identify in Dante a secret language or jargon on the basis of which every reference to erotic matters and to real people is to be interpreted as a coded invective against the Church.Here one might reasonably ask why Dante should have gone to such trouble to conceal his Ghibelline passions, given that he did nothing but issue explicit invective against the papal seat.
 The Followers of the Veil evoke someone who, upon being told 'Sir, you are a thief, believe me!' replies with: 'What do you mean by "believe me"?
 Do you perhaps with to insinuate that I am distrustful?'